svenakela/ha/README.md

 If you let the class update HA with a sensor, the sensor is easily found as "Water Level".

 The WSV display renders _historical_ data.
 The class fetches the measurements from a REST API and reduces the result from quarterly updates to hour updates (every fourth value).
 It also cuts everything under a "normal level" to make the chart more readable on high numbers.

+You can choose with changing the config `CHART_LATEST_TO_RIGHT` if the chart should be rendered from the left or right.